Gryt

 docker compose -f ops/deploy/host/compose.yml up -d --build

-Kubernetes with Helm
+Kubernetes

 helm install gryt oci://ghcr.io/gryt-chat/charts/gryt

-Or from the repo:
+Or from a checkout:

 helm install gryt ./ops/helm/gryt \